 #25.
 It gets you more clients without pushing for the sale

-A blog with a strategy will have content catered to people who are at different stages in their buying journey.
+A blog with a resourceful strategy will have content designed for people in different stages of their buying journey.

-When you have an effective content strategy that ties everything together, your blog will show the right post to the right person and do all the selling for you.
+When you have a captivating content strategy that ties everything together, your blog will show the right post to the right person and do all the selling for you.

 It’s selling without the selling part.
 Who doesn’t like that?